 For this fishing adventure, you'll stay four nights at Vörðuholt Lodge.
 The comfortable full-service lodge sits on the hillside overlooking the Big Laxá River, snow-capped mountains, and the beautiful Aðaldalur valley.
-The Lodge has three bedrooms with twin beds, a kitchen, living and dining room, an outdoor deck and a hot tub.
-There are many non-angler activities: whale watching, Dettifoss Waterfall, Lake Myvatn, horseback riding, and river rafting.
+The Lodge has three bedrooms with twin beds, a kitchen, living and dining room, a deck and a hot tub.
+There are many non-angler activities: whale watching, visiting the Dettifoss Waterfall or Lake Mývatn, horseback riding, and river rafting.

 You’ll fly to the Keflavik Airport.
 The airport is two miles west of Keflavík and 31 miles southwest of Reykjavík.
 The rates do not include the charter flight from Reykjavík to Big Laxá.
 Add ISK 56,000 (approx. USD $525.00 - subject to change).